TWarczak/data_warz/content/home/contact.md

 ---
 # An instance of the Contact widget.
 # Documentation: https://sourcethemes.com/academic/docs/page-builder/
-widget: contact
+widget: blank

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 100
+weight:

 title: Contact
 subtitle: